BlueBottle: Fast and Robust Blockchains through Subsystem Specialization: Evaluation

 \subsection{Benchmark under faults}

-\Cref{fig:evaluation} (Right) shows both protocols under 3 crash faults in committees of 10 and 11 validators (the minimum sizes used for this fault level in our experiments).
+\Cref{fig:evaluation} (Right) shows \lmysticeti and Mysticeti under 3 crash faults in committees of 10 and 11 validators, (the minimum sizes used for this fault level in our experiments).
 We cap the offered load at $50{,}000$\,tx/s for cost reasons.
 As expected, both systems sustain the input load with no material latency inflation relative to the fault-free runs.
 Mysticeti's latency lies between $400$ and $500$~ms, whereas \lmysticeti remains between $300$ and $350$\,ms, preserving a $20$--$25\%$ latency advantage (again at the cost of lowering fault tolerance) and confirming claim~\ref{claim:c3}.
-Both systems handle benign crashes gracefully by rapidly skipping faulty leaders via the direct skip rule described in \Cref{sec:lmysticeti}.
+Both systems handle benign crashes gracefully by skipping faulty leaders via the direct skip rule described in \Cref{sec:lmysticeti}.
+Hydrangea's latency again exceeds the visible scale of the plot, confirming its limited ability to handle faults gracefully, inline with the findings of Danezis et al.~\cite{narwhal}.